 What must my company do in order to receive a guaranteed loan?

-What share of the guarantee scheme will my company’s bank be eligible for?
+What share of the guarantee scheme has my company’s bank received?

 In what timespan can guaranteed loans be issued?

 The state guarantee will be applicable to loans which are approved in the timespan between the act entering into force and until 1 June 2020.
 This may be extended by the Ministry.

 The relationship to the EU state aid rules